 On August 5, 2014, Officer Sean Williams and Sergeant David Darkow responded to a 911 caller who reported that a man in Walmart had a rifle.
-Williams would testify that the 911 dispatchers told him that the man had loaded the rifle and was pointing it at people.
+Williams testified that the 911 dispatchers told him that the man had loaded the rifle and was pointing it at people.

 John Crawford III was holding a replica-style BB/pellet rifle that he had picked up from an opened box on a store shelf.
 Surveillance video showed Crawford walking around the store talking on the phone with the gun in hand.

 When police arrived on site, they found Crawford still holding the gun.
 Officer Williams shot Crawford two times in his left side.
 Williams testified that he shot Crawford because he “was about to” point a weapon at him.
 Crawford died in the hospital shortly after the shooting.